seriyps/mtproto_proxy/README.md

 * Protection from [replay attacks](https://habr.com/ru/post/452144/) used to detect proxies in some countries
 * Automatic telegram configuration reload (no need for restarts once per day)
 * IPv6 for client connections
-* Most of the configuration options can be updated without service restart
+* All configuration options can be updated without service restart
 * Small codebase compared to official one, code is covered by automated tests
 * A lots of metrics could be exported (optional)